tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/最佳实践/访问控制与权限管理/授权子账号访问 COS_intl_en.md

-# Overview
+## Overview

-For resources stored in Tencent Cloud COS, different teams or users may need to be granted different access permissions.
-In Cloud Access Management (CAM), you can grant different permissions to different groups for them to operate buckets and objects so that different teams and users can work together.
+You can set different operation permissions on COS buckets or objects through CAM, so that different teams or users in different companies or departments can better collaborate with each other .

 To start with, you need to understand several terms: root account, sub-account (user), and user group.
-For CAM terms and the detailed description of configurations, please see CAM [Glossary](https://intl.cloud.tencent.com/document/product/598/18564).
+For CAM terms and the detailed description of configurations, see CAM [Glossary](https://intl.cloud.tencent.com/document/product/598/18564).

 #### Root account
 A root account is also known as a developer.
 When you sign up for a Tencent Cloud account, the system creates a root account identity for you to log in to the Tencent Cloud services.
 Tencent Cloud records your usage and bills you based on the root account.